Heapy/awesome-kotlin/README.md

 * [iSoron/uhabits](https://github.com/iSoron/uhabits) - Loop Habit Tracker, a mobile app for creating and maintaining long-term positive habits
 * [mobile-dev-inc/Maestro](https://github.com/mobile-dev-inc/Maestro) - Painless E2E Automation for Mobile and Web
 * [ankidroid/Anki-Android](https://github.com/ankidroid/Anki-Android) - AnkiDroid: Anki flashcards on Android.
 Your secret trick to achieve superhuman information retention.
+* [libre-tube/LibreTube](https://github.com/libre-tube/LibreTube) - An alternative frontend for YouTube, for Android.
 * [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Image Toolbox is a powerful app for advanced image manipulation.
 It offers dozens of features, from basic tools like crop and draw to filters, OCR, and a wide range of image processing options
 * [google-ai-edge/gallery](https://github.com/google-ai-edge/gallery) - A gallery that showcases on-device ML/GenAI use cases and allows people to try and use models locally.
 * [RikkaApps/Shizuku](https://github.com/RikkaApps/Shizuku) - Using system APIs directly with adb/root privileges from normal apps through a Java process started with app_process.